Rescue and

 There is always a lot involved in rescuing and taking in an animal.
 All the paperwork has to be in order, suitable transportation has to be arranged and for larger animals a veterinarian has to be present to anesthetize them.
 If all this is in order, it is time for departure to AAP and step 2 can begin: rehabilitation and resocialization.

-You can register an animal for shelter at AAP.
+You can register an animal for intake at AAP.
 You can read more about it on this page.

 You can report animal suffering directly at AAP, read more about that on this page.